How CAIS™ is examined.

 Failure is a data point, not a verdict.

-- Waiting period: 90 days between attempts, regardless of tier.
+- Waiting period: 90 days between attempts, regardless of credential.

 - Attempt cap: A maximum of three attempts per 12-month rolling window.